How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 What It Actually Means to Have a Good Palate

+A good palate isn’t about naming 30 aromas, guessing wines blind or sounding like a food critic.
 A good palate is simply pattern recognition.
 You taste something, you remember it, and you recognize it again later.
 That’s it.
-Wine tasting is a learned skill — just like playing piano or learning to cook.
+Wine tasting is a learned skill — just like cooking, playing an instrument, or learning a language.
+The best tasters aren’t the ones with the fanciest vocabulary.
+They’re the ones who’ve tasted more wines with intention.

-Side-by-side tasting is a game changer.
 A single wine on its own is hard to understand.
 Two wines next to each other?
-Night and day.
+Differences jump out immediately.

 Why this works:

-You learn contrast: acidity, tannins, body
+You notice acidity, tannins, and body more clearly

-You gain clarity on what you prefer
+You quickly learn what you prefer

 Easy starter pairings: